Berkendorff/tasks-tracker/README.md

 ## Api
   After run service with ```npm run start / start:dev``` you can go to the swagger by ```/api``` route

+## DB and Env

+  DB is PostgreSQL with TypeOrm
+  sample env attached